pluralsight/guides/draft/python/build-a-simple-file-storage-service-using-vuejs-flask-and-rethinkdb/article.md

 In this tutorial, I shall be showing you how you can build a simple file storage service.
 We shall be making use of VueJS for the frontend, Flask for the backend and RethinkDB for database storage.
 I will be introducing a number of tools as we go on so stay tuned.

-In the first part of this tutorial series, I will be focusing on the building the backend.
+In the first part of this tutorial series, I will be focusing on the building out the backend for the application.
 As we go on, you will discover how you can implement some of the principles taught here in your current workflow either as a Python developer, Flask developer or even as a programmer in general.

 We shall start by building out our API.
 Using this file storage service, as a user, we should be able to:
 1. Create an account